tecoevo/tecoevo.github.io/pages/philosophy.md

 - Your PhD and career goals are yours, not mine.
 That means you should be self-motivated, and are responsible for your own research ideas.
 - Always ask yourself, “why is this interesting and important?”
 Be prepared to answer that.
 - Read more than you think you can.
 Your success is proportional to your mastery of the literature.
 You are a scholar training to be a world expert on a specific topic.
 I used to remember papers off the top of my head and this proved extremely useful in my PhD and postdoc.. alas now I am too old!
 - Know the history of the ideas you are studying.
-This includes reading the old classic papers, and reading theory.
-Become comfortable with the math in theory papers.
+This includes reading the old classic papers, and reading philosophy.
+Become comfortable with the biology in theory papers.
 - Study the natural history of some habitat or group of organisms.
 - Read some history & philosophy of science
 - Develop a thick skin.
 Your papers and grants will be rejected, and it will not always be kindly phrased.
 It happens to everyone, its not personal.
 The sooner you learn coping strategies, the happier you will be.
+Do not pay the harshness forward when you review.
 - Just because someone says it won’t work doesn’t make them right.
+Undersand the full context
 - Write regularly
 - Learn to code, and learn principles of reproducible code and data including database management and metadata.
 - Make a website
-- Meet with visiting speakers
+- *Meet with visiting speakers*.
+It does not matter if they are not working on exactly what you do.
+Hopefully they are actually not!
+Learn about their work, their journey, explain yours!
 - Publish early and often, don’t wait till the end of your PhD Master statistics
-- I encourage external collaboration.
-Talk to me about it first, though.
+- I encourage external collaboration. *Talk to me about it first, though.*

 ### Expectations of rotation students / undergraduates <a name="expect_ud"></a>